-Again he says in his Anwaru 'l-lughah: "The correct view is that in this verse of purity only these five persons are included (i.e., the Prophet, 'Ali, Fatimah, Hasan and Husayn), although in Arabic usage, the word ahlu 'l-bayt is used for wives also.
-Some people prove by this verse that these five persons were sinless and ma'sum (infallible).
-But if not ma'sum, then of course they were surely mahfuz (protected from committing any sin or error)."
-[9]
+Again he says in his Anwaru 'l-lughah: "The correct view is that in this verse of purity only these five persons are included (i.e., the Prophet, 'Ali, Fatimah, Hasan and Husayn), although in Arabic usage, the word ahlu 'l-

-I have quoted these two references to show that not only the Ithna'Asharis but the learned Sunni scholars also confirm that, according to the rules of Arabic grammer and according to the correct unbroken traditions of the Prophet, only 'A1i, Fatimah, Hasan and Husayn are induded in this verse, besides the Prophet himself.
+I have quoted these two references to show that not only the Ithna'Asharis but the learned Sunni scholars also confirm that, according to the rules of Arabic grammer and according to the correct unbroken traditions of the Prophet, only 'Ali, Fatimah, Hasan and Husayn are included in this verse, besides the Prophet himself.
 Also, it is clear that the view that these persons were sinless is shared by Sunni scholars too.
-It is apparent that in the least they say that if they were not infallible (theoretically) they were surely protected from sin and error (practically)
+It is apparent that in the least they say that if they were not infallible (theoretically) they were surely protected from sin and error (practically).

-There are many other verses and traditions testifying to the purity ('ismah) of the Ahlu '1bayt, but the limitation of space does not allow me to enumerate them even briefly.
+There are many other verses and traditions testifying to the purity ('ismah) of the Ahlu 'l bayt, but the limitation of space does not allow me to enumerate them even briefly.

-7. SUPERIORITY OF 'ALI (as)
+7. Superiority of 'Ali (as)